 USE THE CHECKLIST AND BEWARE CONFIRMATION BIAS.

 See below in the tools section for a printable CRAAP Test checklist that you pin up near your computer as a timely reminder.
-I find this model useful but add in a layer to challenge the Confirmation Heuristic, see limitations below for more.
+We find this model useful but add in a layer to challenge the Confirmation Heuristic, see limitations below for more.

 - Identify the question or topic you are exploring.